By Mayo Clinic Staff

-Nightmares are referred to by doctors as parasomnias — undesirable experiences that occur during sleep, usually during the stage of sleep known as rapid eye movement (REM).
-You've had a nightmare if:
+Nightmare disorder is referred to by doctors as a parasomnia — a type of sleep disorder that involves undesirable experiences that occur while you're falling asleep, during sleep or when you're waking up.
+Nightmares usually occur during the stage of sleep known as rapid eye movement (REM).

 - Your dream wakes you